-The new ‘Re’ 1800 SYSTEM from PANDROL, which dramatically reduces re-railing time for F40 concrete sleepers, has won the Technical Innovation category at the Railway Gazette International magazine’s annual Rail Business Awards.
+The new ‘Re’ 1800 SYSTEM from Pandrol, which dramatically reduces re-railing time for F40 concrete ties, has won the Technical Innovation category at the Railway Gazette International magazine’s annual Rail Business Awards.

 The Pandrol team attended a glittering event at London’s Hilton hotel on Park Lane, where the prestigious trophy was presented by TV celebrity and comedienne Sandi Toksvig OBE.

 The Pandrol ‘Re’ 1800 SYSTEM was selected from amongst hundreds of entries for its time and efficiency savings as it minimizes track infrastructure downtime and allows more work to be done within a single possession.
 It also improves the ergonomics and efficiency for contractors undertaking the re-railing work.

 Gavin Livie, UK Market Manager at Pandrol, said: